Advice for people considering a career change

-To help bridge that gap, SEEK is launching ‘Dream Job’ – a television series that aims to break down the barriers that hold so many of us back by highlighting, through real people, how achievable a change really can be.
+To help bridge that gap, SEEK sponsored ‘Dream Job’ – a video series that aims to break down the barriers that hold so many of us back by highlighting, through real people, how achievable a change really can be.

 Hosted by psychologist Sabina Read, Dream Job covers the stories of 16 Australians who were motivated to take the leap to test drive a new career after reflecting on the impact an unfulfilling career was having on their happiness.